 This is why Growth Groups are vital.
 Growth Groups provide the ideal context for helping each grow in Christ-likeness.
 In a big church like Charlotte Chapel, you can find it easy to remain anonymous.
 That’s dangerous.
 Just as the mighty Sequoia would topple without a community of supporting trees, so believers who fail to find meaningful Christian community will not grow as they ought.

-So, if you’re a member at Charlotte Chapel, or if you’re attending regularly, you can sign up for Growth groups by contacting us.
-We now have a new group in South Queensferry
+If you’re a member at Charlotte Chapel you can sign up for Growth groups by contacting us.

 Just in case you want to know a little bit more, here are the nuts and bolts of Growth Groups in Charlotte Chapel.

 |Meetings||3 times a month.
 1 Sunday social and 2 mid-week Bible studies on 2nd and 4th weeks in the month|